Observations in TNG: "Datalore"

 The painted corridor is quite noticeable in HD too.

 Gratings on ceilings, floors or walls were commonplace in early TNG.
-The grating on the corridor ceiling in "Datalore" is similar yet not the same as on the walls of the 21st century courtroom seen in "Encounter at Farpoint" and the Edo hall in "Justice".
-It is the same as in "Too Short a Season".
+The grating on the corridor ceiling in "Datalore" is the same as on the walls of the 21st century courtroom seen in "Encounter at Farpoint", the Edo hall in "Justice" and in the tunnels in "Too Short a Season".

 "Encounter at Farpoint"